 Located on the western side of the Plaza de Bolívar, this Roman Catholic church’s internal structure consists of 13,503 pieces of curly cumin wood to shoulder the roof.
 It was built in 1890 and elevated to a cathedral by Pope Pius XII in December 1952.

-Usually, when we go out for a drink, we prefered Tiendas, but during our visit which fell on Semana Santa week, most of the places were closed.
-We did find one though, but they closed early, and the only decent places that were open were the billiard clubs.
+Usually, when we go out for a drink, we prefered Tiendas.
+However, during our visit which fell on Semana Santa week, most of the places were closed.
+We found one though, but they closed early, and the only decent places that were open were the billiard clubs.

 There were two billiard clubs that we went to – Club de Billares Continental and also Ejecutivos Club.
-In both places, I noticed that most of the customers were elderly people dressing up nicely with polished shoes, but instead of drinking beers, they drank Tinto Coffee.
+In both places, I noticed that most of the customers were elderly people, dressed up nicely with polished shoes.
+However, instead of drinking beers, they drank Tinto Coffee.

 On our way back to the hotel that night, most of the street heading towards Bolivar square were closed.
-There’s a marching band getting ready to perform on the square, and peoples stood along the roadside waiting patiently for the parade to start.
+A marching band was getting ready to perform on the square, and peoples stood patiently along the roadside, waiting for the parade to start.